biovcnet/topic-functional-annotation/Lesson-3/README.md

 ---

-##Predict multiple genes simultaneously
+## Predict multiple genes simultaneously

+Building HMM models for specific genes of interest can be time consuming.
+In this example, the sequences were collected and screened prior to the start of the tutorial.
+There were numerous HMM databases to switch to which can be used to annotate multiple proteins at once.
+Specific HMM databases will be covered in future lessons, but one example is [Pfam](https://pfam.xfam.org/)

-It can take a lot of time to do multiple sequence alignments for individual genes, so we are going to switch to using a reference HMM database profile to annotate all the predicted proteins in our genome. (myBinder does not want to download the full Pfam database, so we'll skip this step)
+(myBinder does not want to download the full Pfam database, so we'll skip this part of the example)

-`hmmscan --domtblout Bugula.Pfam.domtblout Pfam-A.hmm Bugula.pep`
+`hmmsearch --domtblout Bugula.Pfam.domtblout Pfam-A.hmm Bugula.pep`

-This can be interrupted and the file can be read without hurting anything.
-So let the program run for a little while then hit Control-C.
+Things to consider:

     1.)
-How much does the reference database influence our ability to annotate the Bugula genome?
+How much does the reference database influence our ability to annotate a genome?
     2.)
 Which approach was more sensitive - local alignments with BLAST or hmm profile search with HMMER?
     3.)
-What strategies might you use with these two tools to improve your annotations?
+What roles do these approaches play in a robust annotation pipeline?